×

 It is a type of form tracking where you track specific form field entries from a user and then aggregate and analyze this data for insights.

-For example, if you’re a SaaS company, you may ask your users what their company role is.
-Later on, you would perform an analysis of hundreds of your users over the course of a year to see if there are any trends for what kind of users stick around longest, choose higher-tier plans and contribute to most of your revenue.
+Later, you would analyze hundreds of your users over a year to see if any trends exist for what kind of users stick around longest, choose higher-tier plans, and contribute to most of your revenue.

 Set Up Form Submission Tracking